pimcore/pimcore/README.md

 ## Getting started

 Download the [latest release](http://www.pimcore.org/download) and extract the archive in document root.
 Create a database for pimcore (charset: utf8).
-If you have a website_example (empty installation) or a website_demo (boilerplate) folder please rename one of them to website.
+If you have a website_example (empty installation) or a website_demo (boilerplate) folder please rename one of them to website (only if cloning from git).
 Run the pimcore installation by accessing the URL where you uploaded the pimcore files in a browser.

 ```

 cd /your/document/root
 wget https://www.pimcore.org/download/pimcore-latest.zip
 unzip pimcore-latest.zip

-mysql -u root -p -D information_schema -e "CREATE DATABASE pimcore charset=utf8;"
+mysql -u root -p -e "CREATE DATABASE pimcore charset=utf8;"

 # now launch http://yourhostname.tld/install
 ```